An Amazon Bestselling Author and an Award Winning Author.

 ABOUT THE AUTHOR

 In addition to historical romance novels, one of Amy’s passions is romantic suspense.
-Stay tuned for her action packed ICE Series (International Clandestine Enterprise) to be announced in the coming months!
+Click on the "Books" link and check out her action packed ICE Series (International Clandestine Enterprise)!

 Amy visits Scotland every couple of years